 The Akiva Advantage

 The S.T.E.A.M. program at Akiva is not just about the exploration and integration of science, technology, engineering, the Arts and mathematics.
 It is about the Habits of Mind we hope to cultivate in every child.
 These include: curiosity, creativity, collaboration, communication, and perseverance.
-Children are taught to reflect and grow from the failures and to value empathy in the engineering design process.
+Children are taught to reflect and grow from failures and to value empathy in the engineering design process.
 Students learn to code beginning in kindergarten and learn how to use this “third” language in their research throughout their time at Akiva.
-Many schools can provide their children with opportunities to increase their technical abilities but not every school challenges and supports its children in their quest to bring greater meaning to this world.
-Our S.T.E.A.M. program.
+Many schools can provide their children with opportunities to increase their technical abilities, but not every school challenges and supports its children in their quest to bring greater meaning to this world.
+Through our S.T.E.A.M. program.
 Akiva students become daring innovators with heart and their creativity and ingenuity positively impact the communities they learn to serve.

 Hebrew & Judaic Studies